 The 2013-2014 academic year is focused on the creation of a core curriculum identifying new opportunities for students in key areas.
-The core planning committee is organized into to working groups concentrating on Integration, Breadth, Catholic Intellectual Tradition, and Indispensible Competencies.
+The core planning committee is organized into to working groups concentrating on Integration, Breadth, Catholic Intellectual Tradition, and Indispensable Competencies.
 Each working group will submit a proposal to the core planning committee for review.
 The steering committee will consolidate the reports into one document for distribution to undergraduate faculty.
-As proposals are submitted they can be accessed here: Integration (report, presentation, notes), Breadth (report, presentation, notes), Catholic Intellectual Tradition (report, notes), and Indispensible Competencies (report, table, presentation, notes).
+As proposals are submitted they can be accessed here: Integration (report, presentation, notes), Breadth (report, presentation, notes), Catholic Intellectual Tradition (report, notes), and Indispensable Competencies (report, table, presentation, notes).
 The CPC met to discuss a complete proposal that consolidates the recommendations from the various subcommittees (draft proposal, notes).
 The summary report that outlines the proposal for a new core curriculum can be accessed here: (report).

 The core revision process began in summer, 2011.
 Attending a week-long intensive workshop, a task force developed the Core Action Plan, a working document that provided initiated campus-wide discussions about the core curriculum.
 It provides a broadly based vision statement, process description, timetable, and other key elements.